 Can I Use A Tire Air Compressor For A Nail Gun?

-Your tire compressor thus may not be able to provide enough power to operate a nail gun.
+Your tire compressor will most likely not be able to provide enough power to operate a nail gun.

 Do Nail Guns Need A Compressor?

-Pneumatic nail guns always need a compressor, whereas cordless and gas compressors do not need air compressors.
+Pneumatic nail guns always need a compressor, whereas cordless and gas nail guns do not need air compressors.

 Pneumatic nail guns work by using jets of compressed air to fire the nail.
 It is therefore not possible to use one without a compressor.